-Written 19th of October 2020, updated 22nd of October 2020
+Written 19th of October 2020, updated 11th of May 2021.

 The Go compiler produces a nice, single binary that's easy to deploy already.
 However, sometimes it's convenient to containerize your application, for example if:

 In this blog post, I'll show you a Dockerfile you can use as a template, and give you the reasoning behind each line in it.

 I'll start by giving you the file.
 Have a quick read through it, but if you don't understand everything, that's fine.
 We'll get to it.

 FROM golang:1.16-buster AS builder WORKDIR /src COPY go.mod go.sum ./ RUN go mod download -x COPY . ./ RUN go build -v -o /bin/server cmd/server/*.go FROM debian:buster-slim RUN set -x && apt-get update && \ DEBIAN_FRONTEND=noninteractive apt-get install -y ca-certificates && \ rm -rf /var/lib/apt/lists/* WORKDIR /app COPY production.toml ./ COPY --from=builder /bin/server ./ CMD ["./server", "-config", "production.toml"]